sano-jin/meetup-town/README.md

 ## About The Project

 Due to the influence of COVID-19, the social value of online communication tools is increasing more than ever.
-Therefore, we will contribute to society by creating online conferencing tools that are (1) open source, and
+Therefore, we will contribute to society by creating an online communication tool that is (1) open source, and
 (2) simple and highly extensible.